This will be useful if:

 How do you manage panic attacks?

-Talk to your doctor about a referral to see someone who can help you work through your panic, and figure out what’s causing it.
+Talk to your doctor about a referral to see a clinical psychologist who can help you work through your panic, and figure out what’s causing it.